bytefish/bytefish.de/blog/aspnetcore_rebac.md

 thing... and more importantly, as soon as you are using the modern `DbSet<T>#ExecuteUpdateAsync` you are out of luck with this approach.
 And what about Stored Procedures?
 One-Time Scripts?
 Migrations?

-Just let your (very) expensive database handle it!
+Just let your (very) expensive database handle it and use Temporal Tables.
+And by the way, I've asked the .NET community on Mastodon, what's their strategy for auditing changes to their database and Change Data Capture (CDC) came up, so this might also a path.

 ### Schemas ###

 Now the wall of text is over.
 Let's get to actual code!

 We have two schemas named `[Identity]` and `[Application]`.
 The `[Identity]` schema, surprise, is going to hold all identity related stuff, such as a `User`, a `Role` and the `RelationTuple` for defining the permissions.
 It's also